rloqvist/guide/receipts-invoices.md

 # Receipts and Invoices

+For accounting purposes need we to keep track of receipts as well as making sure that suppliers are paid in a timely manner.

-Send invoices and receipts to `ap-invoices@klira.io`
+- Unpaid invoices to `ap-invoices@klira.io`
+- Receipts to `ap-receipts@klira.io`